MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 You can specify multiple values separated by commas.

 The values that you specify with this parameter are additive.
-When you enable a certificate for one or more services, any existing services remain in the Services property, and you can't remove the existing services.
-Instead, configure another certificate for the services, and then remove the certificate that you don't want to use.
+When you enable a certificate for one or more services, any existing services remain in the Services property and you can't remove the existing services.
+Instead, configure another certificate for the services and then remove the certificate that you don't want to use.

 Different services have different certificate requirements.
 For example, some services may require a server name in the certificate's Subject Name or Subject Alternative Name fields, but other services may require an FQDN.
 Verify that the certificate supports the services that you want to configure.

 ```yaml
 Type: None | IMAP | POP | UM | IIS | SMTP | Federation